 Generally if your felony is eligible for reduction we find that most judges are willing to grant the reduction relief, if a strong case for relief is established.
 Once your felony has been reduced to misdemeanor under PC 17(b) your conviction will be treated as a misdemeanor for all extensive purposes, which means often your California guns rights will be restored, along with all of your other civil liberties.

 NOTE: Although there is a popular misperception that you lose your right to vote once convicted of a felony, this is a false belief.
 You only lose your right to vote when you are actually incarcerated in state prison or on active parole, otherwise you have the right to partake in elections.

 We are also able to file a petition for expungement at the same time we file the reduction petition, which allows the judge to rule on both petitions at the same time.
 More often than not the judge will grant the felony reduction and then will grant the expungement petition which then expunges the conviction which was just reduced to a misdemeanor.
 This process offers maximum relief.
-When you purchase our felony expungement service we file the PC 17(b) felony reduction petition for free if your felony is eligible.
+When you purchase our felony expungement service we file the PC 17(b) felony reduction petition for only $99, if your felony is eligible.

 Law Firm Specializes In PC 17(b) Petitions